SowvikSuvo/phero-Assignment-6/README.md

     Key Features of Arrow Functions:

-    1.Concise Syntax: Arrow functions have a shorter syntax compared to traditional function expressions, especially for single-expression functions where the return statement is implicit.
+    1. Concise Syntax: Arrow functions have a shorter syntax compared to traditional function expressions, especially for single-expression functions where the return statement is implicit.

-    2.Lexical `this`: Arrow functions do not have their own `this` context.
+    2. Lexical `this`: Arrow functions do not have their own `this` context.
 Instead, they inherit `this` from the surrounding lexical scope.
 This is particularly useful in scenarios where you want to maintain the context of `this` from the outer function.

-    3.No `arguments` Object: Arrow functions do not have their own `arguments` object.
+    3. No `arguments` Object: Arrow functions do not have their own `arguments` object.
 If you need to access the arguments passed to an arrow function, you can use rest parameters (`...args`).

-    4.Cannot be used as Constructors: Arrow functions cannot be used as constructors and will throw an error if you try to use them with the `new` keyword.
+    4. Cannot be used as Constructors: Arrow functions cannot be used as constructors and will throw an error if you try to use them with the `new` keyword.

-    5.No `prototype`: Arrow functions do not have a `prototype` property, so they cannot be used to create instances of objects.
+    5. No `prototype`: Arrow functions do not have a `prototype` property, so they cannot be used to create instances of objects.

     Example: